 When you’re done painting, you could add finishing touches with watercolor by splattering it from above with a brush.

 I love doing this with ink and acrylic, too.
-It adds interest to your page and it’s a great way to use up that mixed paints from the beginning.
+It adds interest to your page and it’s a great way to use up that mixed paint from the beginning.

 Tip #13: Use waterproof pens

-If you’re going to draw or outline with a pen or a maker on your watercolor image, than make sure the pens are waterproof.
+If you’re going to draw or outline with a pen or a maker on your watercolor image, then make sure the pens are waterproof.